HarshithCheg/HDiscover/README.md

 HDiscover is a prototype system that fetches user data from [randomuser.me](https://randomuser.me), calculates distances between users, and ranks them using a custom Merge Sort algorithm.
 The system demonstrates API integration, algorithm design, and user ranking logic.

- **Project Status: In Progress**
-This project is currently under active development.
-The initial prototype is functional (fetching users, calculating distances, and ranking them), but upcoming features like database integration, FastAPI backend, and Streamlit frontend are still being built.

 ## Current Features
 - Fetch random user data via API